greenbone/openvas-scanner/.github/ISSUE_TEMPLATE/bug-report.md

 ### Steps to reproduce

 <!--
-  How would you describe your issue to someone who doesn’t know openvas?
+  How would you describe your issue to someone who does not know openvas?
   Try to write a sequence of steps that anybody can repeat to see the issue.
 -->